Advection Equation (2D)

 In 2D, the advection equation can be discretized using the upwind scheme as:

-where $T$ is the temperature, $v$ the velocity, $n$ is the current time step, $\Delta t$ the time step increment, and $i$, $j$ are the spatial indices in the $x$- and $y$-directions, respectively.
+where $T$ is the temperature, $v$ the velocity, $n$ is the current time step, and $\Delta t$ the time step increment.
 For implementation details, see the source code.
+The scheme is first-order accurate in space and time and is conditionally stable.
+It introduces numerical diffusion proportional to the grid spacing.

 Staggered Leapfrog